raspberrypilearning/3D-scene/en/step_5.md

 ---
 title: Creating a foreground and background with scenery
 ---
-You can also create parts of your scenery as separate sprites which sit on different `layers`{:class="block3looks"} by using the **paint editor**.
-Then have your character sprite move between the shapes you create.
-This may suit your project better than using existing sprites and will allow you to mask the edges of your stage.
+You can also create parts of your scenery as separate sprites which sit on different `layers`{:class="block3looks"} by using the **paint editor**, then have your character sprite move between the shapes you create.
+This may suit your project better than using existing sprites from the library and will allow you to easily mask the edges of your stage.

 **Hills as sprites**: [See inside](https://scratch.mit.edu/projects/446137341/editor){:target="_blank"}